Nationals Park Guide 2025

 How many Nationals games should you see?

 We think that Nats Park is a solid two-game ballpark.
-You could do a game from the general bowl on one day, and then a game from the Budweiser Patio or Michelob Ultra Deck on the second day.
+You could do a game from the general bowl on one day, and then a game from the Budweiser Terrace or Michelob Ultra Loft on the second day.
 If you feel like sticking around for a third game, you could grab a ticket in the PNC Diamond Club and treat yourself to a day of premium seating.
 Plus, there’s enough to do around the ballpark to warrant at least two games in DC.

 When should you go to Nationals Park?